unnamedrd/Clear-Shop/README.md

 ##### *User Journey* <a name="journey"></a>
-- User lands on page
+- User authenicates
-- User browses product selection either by scroll or using menus
+- Landing page includes buttons
 - User selects product to add to cart
 - A user can